Akle History, Family Crest & Coats of Arms

 Early History of the Akle family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Akle research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akle History in all our PDF Extended History products and printed products wherever possible.

 Akle Spelling Variations